dhajdukis/spring-async/README.md

 ```

 ## 3. Details
-This application creates a H2 in-memory database.
+This application creates an H2 in-memory database.
 The scheduler collects all data rows with 'TODO' state in every minute,
 changes their state to 'DONE' in 8 thread, all in separate transactions.
 If there is an exception during the process, it throws a
-custom AsyncException, and increases the value of the COUNTER row by 1.
+custom AsyncException (to propagate the exception to the caller thread), and increases the value of the COUNTER row by 1.

 ### Authors
 Daniel Hajdu-Kis - dhajdukis